arc42/quality.arc42.org-site/_articles/02-quality-models.md

 ### A Bit of History

 In 1976, [[Boehm+1976]](/references/#boehm1976quantitative) published their quality model, including inner qualities like _structuredness_ and _legibility_.
-Have a look at the original paper, it is a nice example of _historical typesetting_, some graphs look like drawn with a ballpen :-).
+Take a look at the original paper, it is a nice example of _historical typesetting_, some graphs look like drawn with a ball pen :-).

 <a name="mccall"></a>[[McCall+1977]](/references/#mccall1977factors) suggested to model quality as a hierarchy of terms, whose first level consists of _Operation, Revision_ and _Transition_.
-To revision he counted e.g. Maintainbility, Flexibility and Testability.
+To revision, he counted e.g. Maintainability, Flexibility and Testability.

 Next [[Grady+1992]](/references/#grady1992practical) at Hewlett-Packard published FURPS and its extension FURPS+, the latter found proper acceptance in practice due to its integration into the (once popular) IBM Rational Unified Process [[Eeles+2005]](/references/#eeles2005capturing).